kstasko/notes/aws/data-analyst-cert/da-udemy-s2-storage.md

 Mandatory for SSE-C

 **S3 Security**
-User based - IAM policies
+user based - `IAM Policies`

-Resource based
+**Resource Based**
-- bucket policies - bucket wide rules from the s3 console - allows cross account
+- `Bucket Policies` - bucket wide rules from the s3 console - allows cross account
 - object access control list (ACL) - finer grain
 - bucket access control list (ACL) - less common

->You do not need to remmeber these going into the exam.
-What you do need to remember is that there is a way to block public access to your S3 bucket through these settings.
+> You do not need to remember these going into the exam.
+> What you do need to remember is that there is a way to block public access to your S3 bucket through these settings.

 `anytime in the exam you see the access of certain files to certain users for a limited amount of time, think **pre-signed URLs**`

-### S3 Select & Glacier Select
+### *S3 Select & Glacier Select*
----
 - retrieve less data using SQL by performing select statements `Note: Glacier Select can only do **uncompressed** csv files`
 - restore the file, then use s3 select for compressed csv files in glacier

-### S3 Event Notification
+### *S3 Event Notification*
----
 Target Services:
 - SNS
 - SQS
 - Lambda

-### DynamoDB
+## DynamoDB
 ---
 - fast and consistent in performance (low latency on retrieval)
 - enables event driven programming with DynamoDB Streams